It’s Sunblock VS Sunscreen! Which side are you on?

 Sunscreen has a defensive property.
 The chemicals in sunscreen get inside your skin and prevent the UV rays from damaging the dermal layers of the skin.
 Sunscreen absorbs these rays before they reach the bottom of your skin.
-Ingredients in a Sunscreen such as avobenzone and oxybenzone are vital in absorbing the highly dangerous UV rays.
+Ingredients in Sunscreen such as avobenzone and oxybenzone are vital in absorbing the highly dangerous UV rays.

 Sunscreen tends to lose its absorbing power only after a single application.
 It breaks down if exposed to the sun for a long time.
-In order to make sure that you are protected for a long period of time, you must reapply sunscreen at least two to three times during a day.
+In order to make sure that you are protected for a long period of time, you must reapply sunscreen at least two to three times during the day.

 Which Face Wash Fits for your Face?

 On the other hand, Sunblock works completely differently.
-It stays on your skin, when applied, and acts as a barrier to block the ultraviolet rays.
+It stays on your skin, when applied, and acts as a barrier to block ultraviolet rays.
 Sunblocks usually have zinc oxide and Titanium oxide that do this job perfectly well.
 Unlike sunscreens, Sunblocks are quite visible on the skin when applied.
-You do not have to apply sunblock frequently during the day because it can stay on your skin for a long time.
-Only on a single application, sunblock forms a barrier against the UV rays by making sure that they reflect away from the skin.
+You do not have to apply sun block frequently during the day because it can stay on your skin for a long time.
+Only on a single application, sunblock forms a barrier against UV rays by making sure that they reflect away from the skin.